When it comes to LGBT-friendly cities in the U.S.A., which ones come to mind?

 When it comes to shopping, check out the Mall of America.
 Just do it once – get the experience out of the way.
 It is large, full of stores, amusements, people, food…etc. Whether it is the Mall of America or anywhere in the Twin Cities you do any shopping, one big tip to remember: there is no sales tax on clothing items in Minnesota!

 If you are looking for a place to stay, the Twin Cities region has you covered.
 In the run-up to Super Bowl LII, new hotels have popped up in great numbers.
 No matter where you stay, you find a great place within your budget and style.

 One thing that confirms how welcoming the community is to us is in the professional sports scene.
 Major League Baseball’s Minnesota Twins, the WNBA’s Minnesota Lynx, and Major League Soccer’s Minnesota United FC have taken further steps to welcome LGBT fans to their events with open arms.
 For a budget sports experience, the St. Paul Saints of the American Association of Professional Baseball is a great evening for maximum fun at CHS Field.

 Of course, this is a website focused on the automobile.
-Which means, we need to talk about driving.
+This means we need to talk about driving.
 Understand that there are really two seasons in Minnesota – winter and construction.
 However, this does not dull the appeal of the beautiful lakes they have in Minnesota, which is a must-see.
 Checking out the best minnesota lakes before your journey will help you decide which ones to gaze at in wonder when you arrive.

 The state and most communities do a good job of plowing the roadways and ensuring there are no ice spots along the way.
 Construction is another beast altogether.
 May I suggest checking out the Minnesota Department of Transportation’s 511 website for road conditions and construction updates.
 It may mean the difference when you are trying to get across town.